km-neuron/mentor-handbook/sa-camp/programming-fundamentals-with-javascript/week-6/README.md

 ## Learning Objectives

-- Understand how to use CommonJS Modules in NodeJS
+- Understand how to use CommonJS Modules in NodeJS (Optional)
     - Able to use CommonJS export
     - Able to use CommonJS require
     - Able to use pass variables between two files using CommonJS module